Medical expert of the article

 Conservative treatment of chronic pericarditis

-Non-pharmacological treatment of chronic pericarditis
+Non-drug treatment of chronic pericarditis

-- restriction of physical and emotional load;
+- limitation of physical and emotional stress;

-- it is recommended to avoid the use of drugs that promote sodium retention (NSAIDs, glucocorticoids, licorice preparations).
+- It is recommended to avoid the use of drugs that promote sodium retention (NSAIDs, glucocorticoids, licorice preparations).

 Drug treatment of chronic pericarditis